sanskrit/raw_etexts_english/blogs/manasataramgini/2006-03-07_the-jaziya-revolt-of-dilli.md

 +++
-title = "The Jaziya revolt ofxa0Dilli"
+title = "The Jaziya revolt of Dilli"

 +++
 There are many accounts of the Jaziya incident floating around in